ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Complete React.js Developer Roadmap for 2026 ️ - <a href="https://developer-in.medium.com/the-complete-react-js-developer-roadmap-for-2026-%EF%B8%8F-0a48f176fdf6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Custom Hooks Tutorial: Best Practices, Patterns & Real-World Examples - <a href="https://medium.com/@pallavilodhi08/react-custom-hooks-tutorial-best-practices-patterns-real-world-examples-979a4f1bfa58?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**
+✍️ **posted by `Pallavi Lodhi`**

-<blockquote>💻 “React is not just a library; it’s an ecosystem!” — 🤖If you want to become a top-tier 🔋React.js developer in 2026, you need to…
+<blockquote>If you’ve ever found yourself copying the same 20 lines of useEffect logic into three different components and thought, “Wow, I’m such a…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mastering React Performance: useRef, useMemo & useCallback Simplified - <a href="https://medium.com/@pallavilodhi08/mastering-react-performance-useref-usememo-usecallback-simplified-013245db18ee?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Context Providers in the App Router?
+Yes, You Can. - <a href="https://medium.com/@sureshdotariya/context-providers-in-the-app-router-yes-you-can-8262f8bcb0b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallavi Lodhi`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Let’s be honest — you didn’t start learning React thinking you’d become a full-time state philosopher.
-You just wanted a cute button that…
+<blockquote>One of the first roadblocks developers hit when migrating to the Next.js App Router is trying to add global state.
 Continue reading on Medium »</blockquote>

 <h3>3.
-“Hidden Input UI Design Pattern” in React using Tailwind CSS - <a href="https://medium.com/@basit.miyanjee/how-to-build-custom-checkbox-with-svg-icon-in-react-with-tailwindcss-efa07c701496?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need “use client” for Your Entire Component.
+Stop De-optimizing Your App. - <a href="https://medium.com/@sureshdotariya/you-dont-need-use-client-for-your-entire-component-stop-de-optimizing-your-app-647969610f35?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>A beginner-friendly guide to designing accessible and fully-custom form elements like checkbox with custom SVG using Tailwind CSS
+<blockquote>One of the hardest habits to break when moving to the Next.js App Router is the “all-or-nothing” mentality of Client Components.
 Continue reading on Medium »</blockquote>

 <h3>4.
-React State Management 2025: Hooks, Context, Redux, Zustand & Recoil and more - <a href="https://medium.com/@pallavilodhi08/react-state-management-2025-hooks-context-redux-zustand-recoil-and-more-13170fe6423a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hooks (useEffect, useState, useReducer, useMemo, useCallback, customHooks) - <a href="https://medium.com/@surajraut347/react-hooks-useeffect-usestate-usereducer-usememo-usecallback-customhooks-451895756930?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallavi Lodhi`**
+✍️ **posted by `Surajraut`**

-<blockquote>Look, I get it.
-You just wanted to build a simple todo app, and now you’re drowning in a sea of useState, useReducer, Context API, Redux…
+<blockquote>Covering the basic interview level understanding for react hooks.
 Continue reading on Medium »</blockquote>

 <h3>5.
-5 Rounds, a Real-World Assignment, and a Rejection — My Flywire Frontend Interview Experience(~45… - <a href="https://medium.com/@ashuysharma1996/5-rounds-a-real-world-assignment-and-a-rejection-my-flywire-frontend-interview-experience-45-e57176375f30?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular v21 Is Here, Smarter, Faster, and Ready for the Future - <a href="https://mehul-kothari.medium.com/angular-v21-is-here-smarter-faster-and-ready-for-the-future-25b2ad6453b6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Sharma`**
+✍️ **posted by `Mehul Kothari`**

-<blockquote>A real-world frontend interview experience covering React, performance, system design, and why I got rejected.When we talk about “hard…
+<blockquote>Angular continues to evolve at a rapid pace, and with the release of Angular v21, the framework takes another big step toward modern…
 Continue reading on Medium »</blockquote>

-<h3>6.
-React2Shell: The Critical CVE-2025–55182 Security Guide for Next.js Developers - <a href="https://medium.com/better-dev-nextjs-react/react2shell-the-critical-cve-2025-55182-security-guide-for-next-js-developers-d98fc108eda5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ❤️ React.js Basics You Should Know (But Nobody Explains Simply) - <a href="https://medium.com/codetodeploy/%EF%B8%8F-react-js-basics-you-should-know-but-nobody-explains-simply-9e5bbe081a0d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Let me be blunt with you: if you’re running Next.js 15 or 16 with App Router, you need to stop reading after this intro, patch your…
-Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>7.
-Building a Clean & Modern Counter App with React, Vite, Bun, pnpm, and shadcn/ui - <a href="https://medium.com/@clevercoder0307/building-a-clean-modern-counter-app-with-react-vite-bun-pnpm-and-shadcn-ui-5744661cfcfa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishal Mishra`**
+✍️ **posted by `Neha Singh`**

-<blockquote>Build a modern React counter app using Vite, Bun, pnpm, and shadcn/ui with dark mode, clean UI, and real-world state management.
+<blockquote>React.js Fundamentals Every Frontend Developer Should Know
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How to Deploy Multiple Next.js Apps on a Single VPS Using Portainer and GitHub (Practical Guide) - <a href="https://medium.com/@albert.botkin/how-to-deploy-multiple-next-js-apps-on-a-single-vps-using-portainer-and-github-practical-guide-ecff14bad011?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Albert Botkin`**

-<blockquote>Deploying multiple Next.js applications on a single VPS is a common challenge for indie hackers, startups, and developers who want to…
-Continue reading on Medium »</blockquote>

-<h3>2.
-Day 6 — Hydration, Streaming & Suspense Boundaries - <a href="https://medium.com/@devFemzy/day-6-hydration-streaming-suspense-boundaries-444041d7c66d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 7 — Error Handling & Route-Level Isolation in Next.js - <a href="https://medium.com/@devFemzy/day-7-error-handling-route-level-isolation-in-next-js-b691be235f24?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `devFemzy`**

 <blockquote>30 Days Excerpt from 6+ Years Experience
 Continue reading on Medium »</blockquote>

+<h3>2.
+I Built a Small Website to Compare Cashback Offers Across the Internet - <a href="https://medium.com/@maxence_97003/i-built-a-small-website-to-compare-cashback-offers-across-the-internet-236559e9f75c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maxence`**

+<blockquote>Like many side projects, this one did not start with a grand vision or a pitch deck.
+It started with a very practical observation.
+Continue reading on Medium »</blockquote>

 <h3>3.
-From Retool to Next.js: A Complete Migration Guide for Teams Who’ve Outgrown Low‑Code - <a href="https://medium.com/@prakashjhandls/from-retool-to-next-js-a-complete-migration-guide-for-teams-whove-outgrown-low-code-736ed0f016bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10/10 RCE: React2Shell Just Gave Hackers the Master Key to Next.js - <a href="https://medium.com/@deshpandesamarth10/10-10-rce-react2shell-just-gave-hackers-the-master-key-to-next-js-1ac3fddca9dc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Jha`**
+✍️ **posted by `ThinkBeyond`**

-<blockquote>Retool is fantastic — until it isn’t.
+<blockquote>The Bug That Broke the Blueprint: Why a Max Severity Flaw Exists in Your Next.js App
+Stop scrolling.
+Seriously.
 Continue reading on Medium »</blockquote>

 <h3>4.
-React2Shell: The Critical CVE-2025–55182 Security Guide for Next.js Developers - <a href="https://medium.com/better-dev-nextjs-react/react2shell-the-critical-cve-2025-55182-security-guide-for-next-js-developers-d98fc108eda5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimistic UI & Pessimistic UI: Turns Out UI Has Confidence Too - <a href="https://medium.com/@fikrim69/optimistic-ui-pessimistic-ui-turns-out-ui-has-confidence-too-f40894e36c1a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Fikri Lazuardi`**

-<blockquote>Let me be blunt with you: if you’re running Next.js 15 or 16 with App Router, you need to stop reading after this intro, patch your…
+<blockquote>When UI Acts Confident
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-React Server Components Vulnerability(CVE-2025–55182) Explained - <a href="https://medium.com/front-end-world/react-server-components-vulnerability-cve-2025-55182-explained-97c2852ed004?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Context Providers in the App Router?
+Yes, You Can. - <a href="https://medium.com/@sureshdotariya/context-providers-in-the-app-router-yes-you-can-8262f8bcb0b0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Komal Raut`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>A critical security flaw in React Server Components puts many React and Next.js apps at serious risk.
+<blockquote>One of the first roadblocks developers hit when migrating to the Next.js App Router is trying to add global state.
-Continue reading on Front-end World »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Speed at the Edge: Reimagining Enterprise Web Architecture with AEM & Edge Delivery Services - <a href="https://medium.com/system-design-mastery-series/speed-at-the-edge-reimagining-enterprise-web-architecture-with-aem-edge-delivery-services-0cdac10f14d6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need “use client” for Your Entire Component.
+Stop De-optimizing Your App. - <a href="https://medium.com/@sureshdotariya/you-dont-need-use-client-for-your-entire-component-stop-de-optimizing-your-app-647969610f35?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>How the “Hybrid Headless” pattern is finally solving the eternal conflict between content agility and site performance.
+<blockquote>One of the hardest habits to break when moving to the Next.js App Router is the “all-or-nothing” mentality of Client Components.
-Continue reading on System Design Mastery Series »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Day 11: Font Optimization — Complete Beginner’s Guide - <a href="https://medium.com/@shahzaibnawaz/day-11-font-optimization-complete-beginners-guide-85cb6adde8c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server-Side Rendering in 2026: A Practical Technical Guide with Real-World Examples - <a href="https://medium.com/@rameshkannanyt0078/server-side-rendering-in-2026-a-practical-technical-guide-with-real-world-examples-526cc296d020?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Ramesh Kannan s`**

-<blockquote>Today you’ll learn how to load fonts efficiently using Next.js’s built-in font optimization with next/font!
+<blockquote>Server-Side Rendering (SSR) is no longer a trend, a performance hack, or a default setting.
+In 2026, SSR is a runtime execution strategy…
 Continue reading on Medium »</blockquote>

 <h3>8.
-NextAuth.js in Next.js 14: Complete Authentication Guide - <a href="https://javascript.plainenglish.io/nextauth-js-in-next-js-14-complete-authentication-guide-dda56db55e99?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Alert: New React Server Components Vulnerabilities (Dec 2025) - <a href="https://medium.com/@udaykumardhokia/critical-alert-new-react-server-components-vulnerabilities-dec-2025-341f4ec81853?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Didin Jamaludin`**
+✍️ **posted by `Udaykumar Dhokia`**

-<blockquote>Authentication is one of the most essential parts of any modern web application.
-With Next.js 14 and the App Router, the recommended…
+<blockquote>TL;DR: If you use React Server Components (RSC) or Next.js App Router, you need to patch immediately.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>